min9nim/atomicasync/README.md

 # atomicasync

-`atomicasync` is a function that ensure that certain asynchronous functions are executed, independently, without being overlap
+`atomicasync` is a function that ensure that certain asynchronous function is executed independently, without being overlap

 <br>